 Step 2: Make Sure Your Tent Has Certain Features

 - Easy to Setup: No doubt you will never be eager to invest your hard work in setting up a tent after the whole hiking episode.
-Thus always go for the best instant tent for camping as they are easy to set up.
+Thus always go for the instant tent for camping as they are easy to set up.

 - Weather Protection: Weather protection is the biggest challenge of camping.
 In this case, cheap tents can actually cost you a lot.
 So, we advise you to invest a bit and buy tub flooring and rainfly tent.